 - A memo submitted to the Purchasing Agent, signed by the Official or Executive Manager serves as the initial notification that a competitive bid is needed. - Before developing the plans and technical specifications, the user department contacts the Purchasing Office to obtain an RFB number and contract number, when applicable.
 An electronic copy of the technical specifications is submitted with the memo to assist in the development of the project manual.
 Before the project manual and plans are submitted to the printer for copying, the individuals assigned to the project by the Commissioner's Court, the Purchasing Agent and the County Attorney review and approve the Bidding and General Requirements.
-The Purchasing Agent reviews the specifications for compliance with the Purchasing Act and the County Attorney reviews them for legal considerations.

-NOTE: Purchasing prints the document when there is only a project manual and no plans.
-The user department is responsible for printing when there are both plans and a project manual.

-- The user department must provide the Purchasing Office at least ten (10) workdays to develop the RFB, circulate it for the appropriate reviews, and printing.
-During this time, Purchasing develops a Procurement Schedule detailing the milestones of the solicitation, including dates and times for the pre-bid conference, bid opening, and pre-construction conference. - The Purchasing Office assigns an RFB number and contract number to the project at this time if it has not already been assigned. - The Purchasing Office publishes the advertisement for bid, which must include the following:
+The Purchasing Agent reviews the specifications for compliance with the Purchasing Act and the County Attorney reviews them for legal considerations. - NOTE: Purchasing prints the document when there is only a project manual and no plans.
+The user department is responsible for printing when there are both plans and a project manual. - The user department must provide the Purchasing Office at least ten (10) workdays to develop the RFB, circulate it for the appropriate reviews, and printing.
+During this time, Purchasing develops a Procurement Schedule detailing the milestones of the solicitation, including dates and times for the pre-bid conference, bid opening, and pre-construction conference. - The Purchasing Office assigns an RFB number and contract number to the project at this time if it has not already been assigned. - The Purchasing Office publishes the advertisement for bid, which must include the following: - · Description of Work; - · Location at which the bidding documents, plans, specifications, or other data may be examined without charge by all potential bidders.
+The location at which plans and specifications may be obtained and the amount of the deposit required; - · Time and place for submitting bids and time and place of bid opening; - The method of payment.
+If payment is by certificate of obligation, the advertisement Must state either: - 1) that the bidder must accept certificates, or - 2) that the bidder must elect to accept certificates or assign them to a financial institution which has made arrangements with the county. - The Purchasing Office provides detailed information on the bidding requirements of the RFB to ensure that purchasing procedures are complied with and the user department provides technical information and ensures that technical standards are complied with.
+Purchasing schedules the pre-bid conference and assists in conducting the conference as follows: